-Administrative expenses are charged directly to net assets.
+Administrative expenses, other than the weekly administration fee, are charged directly to net assets of the Scheme.
 Investment expenses are charged directly against investment income.

 The expenses are disclosed in the Statement of Cash Flows as part of the Consolidated Scheme's operating activities.